Kommunicate-io/Kommunicate-Web-SDK/docs/docs/android-installation.md

  Kommunicate.init(context, Your APP_ID);
 ```

-You can get the Application Key by signing up on [Kommunicate Dashboard](https://dashboard.kommunicate.io).
+You can get the Application Id by signing up on [Kommunicate Dashboard](https://dashboard.kommunicate.io).

 ## Launch chat